kaspermarstal/plprql/README.md

 (1 row)
 ```

+### Inline Execution
-You can also run PRQL directly with the `prql` function which is useful for custom SQL in ORMs:
+You can run PRQL code directly with the `prql` function.
+This is useful for e.g. custom queries in ORMs:

 ```sql
 select prql('from matches | filter player == ''Player1''')